tombakas/bbq_organizer/README.md

 ### Brief description

 This project is based on the structure provided by the cookicutter django set up.
 The root `urls.py` and project settings are contained in the `config` directory.
 As this is only a test project, all the environment variables, including secrets, have been commited to vc.
 The static assets are compiled using webpack.
 There are three setups: two for development and one for production (faux-duction).
+For running **development**, the dependencies in **package.json** need to be installed locally by running either `npm install` or `yarn install`.
+This makes the `make build`, `make dev_build`, `make watch` and `make dev_watch` commands available.

 * The simplest setup just uses sqlite and a local django development server, it can be launched by running `make run` and then in parallel running `make watch` to compile static assets.
 * Then there is a dockerized setup that still mounts the local directory and thus expects for the static files to be compiled locally.
 It can be run with `make drun`